NW-PaGe/PlasmidPreview/README.md

-# plasmid-triage
+# PlasmidPreview

 This is a filtering/hypothesis-generating workflow for plasmid detection and characterization.
-It uses MOB-recon and AMRFinderPlus on short-read WGS assemblies.
+Outputs can be used to identify which isolates are worth committing long-read sequencing resources to for higher-resolution plasmid and MGE characterization.

-This workflow can be used to triage short-read contig-level assemblies for long-read sequencing, which can then determine plasmid content of bacterial isolate sequences.
+PlasmidPreview previews plasmid and resistance gene and mutation content from short-read data before long-read sequencing.
+By combining MOB-recon and AMRFinderPlus across an isolate dataset, it can surface candidates where plasmid context is ambiguous or where mobile resistance elements could warrant additional resolution.
+This workflow can be used to let labs and surveillance programs direct resources for long-read sequencing capacity to isolates that are most likley to contain plasmids and mobile resistance.
+This workflow was developed at the Washington State Department of Health for genomic surveillance workflows.

 ## Background